DEV-Dhruva/Project-Repository/README.md

 projects.
 The projects uploaded by a user is approved by admin and then it will available on main page where users can see others projects.The purpose of our Project Repository is students can store their own projects on our repository and showcase their skills/ideas
-- 1)User will register and login in project report
+- User will register and login in project report
-- 2)User can upload the project and can view/download other projects
+- User can upload the project and can view/download other projects
-- 3)Admin will approve the uploaded projects
+- Admin will approve the uploaded projects
-- 4)Admin can delete incase project is in
+- Admin can delete incase project is in